Home

 732 Arab commander Mervan campaign to Derbent and Belendjer ("Muddy Campaign")

-735 Arab commander Mervan campaign to Khazaria, catastrophic defeat of Khazarian army
+735 Arab commander Mervan campaign to Khazaria, catastrophic defeat of Khazar army

-737 Acceptance by Khazarian Kagan Bardjil of Islam as a condition of staying in power
+737 Acceptance by Khazar Kagan Bardjil of Islam as a condition of staying in power

 737 Marwan, an Arab general, captured the Khazar Kagan and forced him to pledge support to the Caliphate and convert to Islam

-737 Khazars loose Samandar to Arabs, move capital to Itil.
+737 Khazars (i.e. Huns) loose Samandar to Arabs, move capital to Itil.

-740 Byzantian emperor Constantine V (741-775), half Khazar and partially Türk on father's side
+740 Byzantine emperor Constantine V (741-775), half Khazar and partially Türk on father's side

 743 End of GOKTÜRK KAGANATE